fjarri-attic/oldi-hero-translation/en/054_book1-stasimon-iv.md

 The woman's voice is calm and assured, full of a restrained authority unaccustomed to either whispering or shouting.

-Though Anax Hades could attest that this is not always so.
+Though Lord Hades could attest that this is not always so.

 "Of course, Mother.
 Who else in the Family, besides you, would come to visit Ares Enyalius, Ares the Blood-Drinker, Ares the Untamable?!"